-You’ve already configured it for remote control.
+Step 2.
 On the client computer, enter the device ID of the host computer.
-After entering the device ID, you’ll be given two options:
+After entering the device ID, you’ll be given two options.

 Option 1: You can send a control request; then the host computer will receive a pop-up request.
 People sitting in front of the host computer could either allow it or deny it.

 Option 2: You could also input a security code of your home PC to achieve remote assistance directly.
 You can either input a permanent security code or a temporary security code.